ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 A flashing bulb is more exciting than a bulb than never flashes!
 However, what's more exciting is multiple bulbs "talking" to each and changing their states depending on the information recieved.

-Suppose, we have a string of three light bulbs in a loop that perform a dance like this:
+Suppose, we have a string of two light bulbs in a loop that perform a dance like this:

 ```{image} assets/Ch2/AlternatingLights.gif
 :alt: Whoopsy!